 Connectivity configuration determines whether your instance has a database server alias and a port for clients that use the Distributed Relational Database Architecture[TM] (DRDA[®]) protocol.
 DRDA is for open development of applications that allow access of distributed data.
 DRDA is interoperable with IBM Data Server clients.
-If you created a demonstration database server with the default configuration file while installing Informix, then your instance already supports DRDA connections.
-If not, then see the IBM Informix Administrator's Guide for details on how to enable DRDA support on your instance.
+If you created a database server with the default configuration file while installing Informix, then your instance already supports DRDA connections.

 You must prepare the connectivity information even if the client application and the database server are on the same computer or node.
-You are not required to specify all possible network connections in the sqlhosts file or registry before you start the database server.
+You are not required to specify all possible network connections in the sqlhosts file before you start the database server.
 But to make a new connection available after you have initialized the database server, you must take the database server offline and then bring it back to online mode again.

-- 1. Edit the sqlhosts file as necessary to contain the correct connectivity information with a text editor or equivalent tool. - The default location of this file is \$INFORMIXDIR/etc/sqlhosts. - If you set up several database servers to use distributed queries, use either one sqlhosts file to which INFORMIXSQLHOSTS points or separate sqlhosts files in each database server directory. - 2.
+- 1. Edit the sqlhosts file to include the correct connectivity information with a text editor or equivalent tool. - The default location of this file is \$INFORMIXDIR/etc/sqlhosts. - If you set up several database servers to use distributed queries, use either one sqlhosts file to which the INFORMIXSQLHOSTS environment variable points or separate sqlhosts files in each database server directory. - 2.
 Enter settings in the /etc/hosts and /etc/services files if your system uses Internet Protocol network connections.